How do I get sensible advice?

 software you're going to use from the start.
 And read up on the

-differences between viruses, trojans, spyware, keyloggers, ransomware and other
+differences between viruses, trojans, spyware, keyloggers, encryption ransomware and other

 nasties.
 Also remember the paper - identity theft is much easier